alexmuab/command-pattern-unity/README.md

 Example of mapping player movement commands with this pattern

 ## Description
-Command pattern definition: "encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations".
+Command pattern definition: *"encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations"*.

 One of the uses of this pattern is **controller mapping** so let's see how we can apply it into our game.

 ## Getting started